 If you like, you could add some greek yogurt and a few almonds and extra berries.
 Personally, I enjoy them with a cup of coffee!

 Yes they are.
-They are made with wholegrain oats, and there's no refined grains or sugar.
+They are made with wholegrain oats, and there's no refined grains or refined sugar.
 Nutritionally, these muffins are very similar to eating a bowl of oatmeal.

 Other muffin recipes you might like

-If you like oatmeal muffins, then these healthy apple muffins are made with oatmeal and grated apple.
+If you like oatmeal muffins, then these healthy apple muffins are made with oats and grated apple.
 Rhubarb and custard muffins are also made from oatmeal, with a dollop of custard in the middle.
 Other healthy gluten free options to try include these delicious coconut flour blueberry muffins, or breakfast muffins made with whole quinoa grain.

-Have you tried this recipe?
+Have you tried this easy, healthy recipe?
 Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.